khanel/TDG/RLOrchestrator/README.md

 ## Overview

-This framework provides abstract interfaces for solvers and problems, allowing easy integration of external algorithms (e.g., MAP-Elites, SA, GWO) for phased search.
+This framework provides abstract interfaces for solvers and problems, allowing easy integration of external algorithms (e.g., MAP-Elites, GWO) for phased search.
 It separates RL training (policy learning) from inference (solving), and supports any problem via adapters.

 ## Observation Space